 Any full-time student enrolled at Duquesne University may apply for on-campus opportunities.
 Priority for interviews is granted to students in greatest need of financial assistance as evaluated by the Financial Aid Office.
 Students determined to be financially eligible receive College Work-Study as part of their Financial Aid package.

 Students who do not meet the financial qualifications of college work-study may apply for limited opportunities in the program.
 The nature of these opportunities is basically temporary such as working during registration or ushering basketball games.

 A student's placement and retention in the program are dependent upon any of the following: financial need, job availability, skills and hours required to fill a position, agreement that the student can hold only one job on-campus, satisfactory job performance and continuous enrollment as full-time students of the University.

 Student employees may continue in their jobs into the summer or the next academic year provided the position is available, their performance in the job is satisfactory and they are awarded college work-study.
 The Academic Year and the Summer are independent work periods and require separate college work-study applications for the respective work-periods.
 Although it is not necessary for the student to interview again in order to return to his/her position, it is required that the student re-apply for the college work-study with the Financial Aid Office each academic year and summer period.
 Prior to the student's return to campus s/he will receive a confirmation of re-employment which will note the student's payroll information and start date.
-Returning aides cannot begin working until authorization is received and confirmed to the supervisor by the Office of Human Resource Management.
+Returning aides cannot begin working until authorization is received and confirmed to the supervisor by the Office of Human Resources.
 Authorization to begin working will not occur before a student's college work-study award is confirmed.